The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 ORR says to boat owners, “Get the boat in good shape, set good sails, muster up your best crew, and come racing.
 If you sail fast, make the right decisions, and don’t make too many mistakes, you have a shot at winning silver.”

 IRC favors a type of boat (the IRC rule book states as much) and PHRF is based on observed performance, where local observations and some politics can come into play.
+ORC favors certain boat types due to its method of calculating stability along with other factors.

-To summarize: to provide a fair race for the largest number of boats and handicap them fairly, use ORR.
+To summarize: to provide racing for the largest number of boats and handicap them fairly, use ORR.
 The chances of type-forming and observed performance politics are reduced drastically or eliminated.
 When the starting gun is fired two things are true: the boats have been equalized by their ORR handicap rating, and the crews that make the best decisions with the best prepared boats will be the winners.

 How can I get an ORR certificate?